MicrosoftDocs/VBA-Docs/api/Excel.PublishObject.Publish.md

 ## Example

-This example saves the range D5:D9 on the First Quarter worksheet in the active workbook to a web page named stockreport.htm.
-The Spreadsheet component is used to make the web page interactive.
+This example saves the range D5:D9 on the First Quarter worksheet in the active workbook to a webpage named stockreport.htm.
+The Spreadsheet component is used to make the webpage interactive.

 ```vb